Manama - Things to Do in Manama in October

 What to Pack

-SPF 50+ broad-spectrum sunscreen and reapply every 2 hours - UV index of 8 means you'll burn in 15-20 minutes without protection
+SPF 50+ sunscreen and reapply every 2 hours - UV index of 8 means you'll burn in 15-20 minutes without protection, even in October.
+The Gulf sun is deceptively strong when temperatures drop from summer peaks.

 Insider Knowledge